argythana/dev_boilerplate_course/lectures/lecture_1_git_GitHub/git_GitHub.md

 git config --show-origin --list
 ```

-## Explain the different kinds of using git repositories
-* add a remote repo,
-* clone a repo,
-* fork a repo.

 ## 2) Working with [remote repositories](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes)
 Show which remote repositories are connected to your local repo.

+### Different methods of working with remote repositories
+* add a remote repo,
+* clone a remote repo,
+* fork a remote repo.

 ```bash
 git remote
 ```